Ethiopian Commodity Exchange (ECX)

 The Ethiopia Commodity Exchange (ECX) is a national multi-commodity exchange in Ethiopia that brings together buyers and sellers of agricultural commodities.

-ECX is a private company jointly operated by ownership, members and the government of Ethiopia.
-Their goal is to provide a transparent commodity market in Ethiopia.
-They operate a central market with satellite offices, a system of warehouses and processing facilities that enable farmers or co-ops to deliver a commodity, grade that commodity, monitor prices, sell the product at market and receive payment.
+The exchange’s goal is to provide a transparent commodity market in Ethiopia.
+It operates a central market with satellite offices, a system of warehouses and processing facilities that enable farmers or co-ops to deliver a commodity, grade that commodity, monitor prices, sell the product at the market, and receive payments.

 Ethiopian Commodity Exchange (ECX)